By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Rituals give meaning to things which would otherwise be everyday actions.

 Rituals are not solely the providence of the religious world.
-Court proceeding, with that robe, the bailiff and the ritualized language make the whole process seem more meaningful and as a result are intended to increase respect for the law and the workings of the court.
+Court proceedings, with that robe, the bailiff, and the ritualized language, make the whole process seem more meaningful and as a result, are intended to increase respect for the law and the workings of the court.
 The ritual gives the process meaning.
 Occasionally the system debases the meaning when they do not follow the principles of justice these rituals imply.